I COULD LIVE HERE: A Travel Memoir of Home and Belonging

 At a personal and professional crossroads, in the spring of 2011 my husband and I set off on a multi-year journey through Latin America in search of a life we couldn’t yet articulate.

-Though the story ventures from the warmth and vibrancy of a lakeside Mexican village to the comforts of hotel-living in Nicaragua and the high Andean mountains of Ecuador and Peru, the real journey is an internal one: one that inspires the realization that home is more than a physical place on a map or a house filled with memories and possessions.
+Though the story ventures across the Americas from Mexico and Nicaragua to Ecuador and Peru, the real journey is an internal one; one that inspires the realization that home is more than a physical place on a map or a house filled with memories and possessions.

 With an open heart and introspective spirit, in I Could Live Here I take readers along on a gradual and deliberate journey of discovery, revealing the pleasures and perils of learning to live a different kind of life.
 One that’s driven strongly by freedom and which confronts real and complex emotions.

-Free to wander and explore, we trade routine and security for the simplicity of a itinerant existence and creative living.
-Within the daily challenges of life in a foreign culture, we learn to relax and let go and to replace annoyance with respect, frustration with patience, judgment with acceptance and fear with trust.
+Trading routine and security for the simplicity of an itinerant existence, we learn to relax and let go, to replace annoyance with respect, frustration with patience, judgment with acceptance, and uncertainty with trust.